-Setting the Audition MIDI Channel in a Multi (Patch Editor)
+Setting the RMB MIDI Channel in a Multi (Editor window)

-This feature applies only to Multi/Combi style Editors.
-Its purpose is to assign the correct MIDI channel to the virtual keyboard found in the Status view and make it easier for you to audition chosen sounds.
+This feature applies only to Multi style Editors.
+Its purpose is to make it easier for you to audition chosen sounds.

 With most Multi style editors, one of the major purposes of the editor is to select different Patches for different MIDI channels.
-In order to provide reasonable auditioning capabilities, it is necessary to be able to change the MIDI channel used for auditioning.
+In order to provide reasonable auditioning capabilities, it is necessary to be able to change the MIDI channel used by the right mouse button.

-In cases where the Editor displays assignable MIDI channels, selecting or editing one of those MIDI channels will automatically set the keyboard to the selected channel.
+In cases where the Editor displays MIDI channels, selecting or editing one of those MIDI channels will automatically set the Right Mouse Button Midi channel to the selected channel.
 This makes auditioning the sound assigned to that channel much easier than going to the Settings Dialog to change the channel.
-If the editor has 16 parts with each part permanently assigned to a specific MIDI channel, clicking on the part number will automatically set the keyboard to that channel.
+If the editor has 16 parts with each part permanently assigned to a specific MIDI channel, clicking on the part number will automatically set the RMB (Right Mouse Button) to that channel.
 If you are using the built in MIDI Thru/mapping functionality, you need to audition at least one note for the MIDI Thru functions to pick up the new MIDI channel